alkampfergit/personal-blog/codewrecks/content/post/old/2009/10/change-base-directory-of-a-site-in-iis.md

 So you have changed the Physical path of the application.

 The code is really simple, you need to add reference to System.Management to use WMI, then you create a [ConnectionOptions](http://msdn.microsoft.com/en-us/library/system.management.connectionoptions%28loband%29.aspx) class to specify credentials to use.
 To access MicrosoftIISv2 object it is really important that you set [AuthenticationLevel](http://msdn.microsoft.com/it-it/library/system.management.authenticationlevel%28loband%29.aspx) to PacketPrivacy.
-Then you simply need to query for [IIsWebVirtualDirSetting](http://msdn.microsoft.com/en-us/library/ms525005%28loband%29.aspx) using AppPoolId to find the application you want, then simply use a ManagementObjectSearcher to issue the query, and finally use LINQ to grab the only result, change the â€œPathâ€ property and update modification with Put() method.
+Then you simply need to query for [IIsWebVirtualDirSetting](http://msdn.microsoft.com/en-us/library/ms525005%28loband%29.aspx) using AppPoolId to find the application you want, then simply use a ManagementObjectSearcher to issue the query, and finally use LINQ to grab the only result, change the *Path* property and update modification with Put() method.

 Alk.